Get help now Make a donation

 Why might I hoard?

-Many of us have belongings we consider special and things we save.
-But this is different from hoarding.
 When you hoard, it's because you might have emotional connections or beliefs about all your things.
 This makes it very hard to get rid of anything.

-For example, you might believe the following:
+For example, you might believe:

-• You need to keep items 'just in case'.
-Even if it's been a long time since you last used the item or if you've never used it at all.
+• You need to keep items 'just in case' - even if it's been a long time since you last used the item or if you've never used it at all

-• You'll forget important information or memories if you throw things away.
+• You'll forget important information or memories if you throw things away

-• You won't cope with how you'll feel if you throw things away.
+• You won't cope with how you'll feel if you throw things away

-• Throwing things away will harm other people or the environment.
+• Throwing things away will harm other people or the environment

-• You should arrange or dispose of things perfectly, or not at all.
+• You should arrange or dispose of things perfectly, or not at all

-• Your things make you feel happy or keep you safe.
+• Your things make you feel happy or keep you safe

-• Your things are all unique and special, even if they're very similar.
+• Your things are all unique and special, even if they're very similar

-• You simply need more storage space, or more time to sort your things out.
+• You simply need more storage space, or more time to sort your things out

 How is hoarding different from collecting?